uilicious/uilicious-docs-v3/reference/handling-alerts/validate-alert.md

 # Validate Alert

 {% hint style="info" %}
-**Please take note:**

-* Browser support:
+# NOTE:
-  * Fully supported on Chrome and Microsoft Edge
+- Fully supported on Chrome and Microsoft Edge
-  * Unstable on Firefox, Safari, and IE11 - work in progress to fully support alerts
+- Unstable on Firefox, Safari, and IE11 - work in progress to fully support alerts
 {% endhint %}

 ### `I.seeAlert` <a href="#iseealert" id="iseealert"></a>